-The Companies Bill, 2012 defines "financial statement" in relation to a company, in Clause 2(40), small company and dormant company, may not include the cash flow statement.
+The Companies Act, 2013 defines "financial statement" in relation to a company, in Section 2(40), small company and dormant company, may not include the cash flow statement.

-As per Clause 129 (1), the financial statements shall give a true and fair view of the state of affairs of the company or companies, comply with the accounting standards notified under clause 133 and shall be in the form(s) as may be provided for different class or classes of companies in Schedule III to the companies Bill 2012.
+As per Section 129 (1), the financial statements shall give a true and fair view of the state of affairs of the company or companies, comply with the accounting standards notified under section 133 and shall be in the form(s) as may be provided for different class or classes of companies in Schedule III to the companies Act 2013.